The Devizes Eisteddfod seeks to provide performance opportunities for children and young

 more a 3rd place medal (bronze) may be awarded.
 In order to receive any medal the mark must be

 at least 80.
 Medals for those in groups may, if the appropriate mark is achieved, be purchased at

-Please be aware of the Eisteddfod safeguarding policy as detailed on page 4 of this syllabus.
+Please be aware of the Eisteddfod Safeguarding Policy as detailed on page 4 of the syllabus.
 Signature on the entry form confirms that this policy has been read.
 When an entry is made by a young person under 18 the entry form must be countersigned by a parent/guardian/responsible adult.

 GENERAL DATA PROTECTION REGULATION

-To comply with new legislation which comes into force in May 2018, before an entry can be accepted it is essential the Eisteddfod has permission to hold the data collected.
+To comply with new legislation which came into force in May 2018, before an entry can be accepted it is essential the Eisteddfod has permission to hold the data collected.
 If you are agreeable please tick and sign the appropriate box on the entry form.
 Please refer to page 6 of the Syllabus.

 The Eisteddfod is bound by copyright law and cannot allow flash photography, tape or video recording during any performance or adjudication.
 The Eisteddfod does not accept any liability for the infringement of copyright, recording or performing rights.
 Teachers and choreographers using CDs created from recordings are advised that they themselves are responsible for seeking permission to re-record.